LuisCusihuaman/relevo-static-poc/docs/API_SCHEMA.md

       tags: [ Collaboration ]
       summary: "Persist a Chat Message"
       description: |
         Saves a new chat message to the database.
-This endpoint is called by the NestJS service after a message is first received via WebSocket, not directly by the client.
+This endpoint is called by the NestJS service.
       parameters:
         - name: handoverId
           in: path